akashdhruv/Computational_Cauldron/FORTRAN/INS_mpi/README.md

-## Fortran based Lid Dirven Cavity Solver using make utility and MPI
+## Fortran based Lid Dirven Cavity Solver for an interconnected mesh network using make utility and MPI

-Presently in Debug mode

 Execution instructions